 - Working with the Dialysis Technicians to ensure that dialysis machines and equipment are set up correctly

-- Evaluating patients’ reaction to dialysis treatment and medications
+- Evaluating patients’ reactions to dialysis treatment and medications

 - Administering medications during treatment